All Products

 Extensions

-ALTER TABLE persioninfo with extensions = {'COLD_BOUNDARY':'1000'}; // Changes the value of the hot data and cold data boundary to 1,000 seconds.
+ALTER TABLE persioninfo with extensions = {'COLD_BOUNDARY':'1000'}; // Sets the boundary to 1000 seconds.

-CREATE TABLE persioninfo (name text PRIMARY KEY, age int) with extensions = {'CONSISTENCY_TYPE':'strong'}; // Sets the consistency level to strong.
+CREATE TABLE persioninfo (name text PRIMARY KEY, age int) with extensions = {'CONSISTENCY_TYPE':'strong'}; // Sets consistency level to strong.

 Option